theriex/membic/README.md

 GIMP workfiles for images are in `src/imgsrc`, `docroot/docs` is for supporting static HTML for the site.

-For local development download the Google App Engine SDK.
-Under the "Extra Flags" setting for the app, include `--high_replication` for the relationship updates to work.
+For local development, download the Google App Engine SDK.

 Using the API:
 -------------

-Feel free to call the REST API directly from whatever cool interface you are working on (whether it is part of MyOpenReviews or not), but PLEASE DO NOT BATCH REQUESTS!
+Feel free to call the REST API directly, but PLEASE DO NOT BATCH REQUESTS!
 This is a fledgling site and after writing about a 1000 reviews the whole site will run out of resources for the day.
 Once normal interactive site use starts approaching half the current limit, that's the time to open the pipes.
 In the meantime please help to conserve resources by pulling only what you need, and caching locally whenever possible.

+The API consists of HTTP GET/POST calls that generally return JSON.
+Available endpoints are defined and documented in `app.yaml`.

 Connectors:
 ----------

-MyOpenReviews exists as a convenient supplemental interface between your content sites and your social sites.
+MyOpenReviews exists as a supplemental interface between content sites and social sites.
 To work smoothly, it makes use of APIs for *inbound* and *outbound* connectors.
 The connectors are organized by API provider in `docroot/js/amd/ext`.
 New and improved connectors are always welcome.
-This site can never be too connected or too smooth.
+This project can never be too connected or too smooth.
 To build a new connector, it's easiest to model an existing one.